-Its a good idea to get a receipt from the seller and record anything they tell you about the item, as you may be covered by the Contractual Remedies Act if it turns out you have been misled.
-There is more information about the Contractual Remedies Act on the Consumer Protection (Ministry of Business, Innovation and Employment) website.
+Its a good idea to get a receipt from the seller and record anything they tell you about the item, as you may be covered by the Contract and Commercial Law Act if it turns out the seller has misrepresented the sale item.
+There is more information about the Contract and Commercial Law Act on the Consumer Protection (Ministry of Business, Innovation and Employment) website.
 You can find out more about your rights on the rest of this page.

 Back to top

 What can I do to protect myself if I’m thinking of buying in a private sale?